 Despite this statement, we urge dual nationals of one of the 7 designated countries to seek appropriate legal counsel prior to any attempt to enter or leave the US to minimize any negative impact the Travel Ban may have.

-This Executive Order does not restrict the travel of dual nationals from any country with a valid US visa in a passport of an unrestricted country.
-Our Embassies and Consulates around the world will continue to process visa applications and issue nonimmigrant and immigrant visas to otherwise eligible visa applicants who apply with a passport from an unrestricted country, even if they hold dual nationality from one of the seven restricted countries.
-Please check with your local Embassy or Consulate for country specific information.
+The Department of State’s clarification of the Travel Ban also noted that US Embassies and Consulates will continue to process visa applications and issue nonimmigrant and immigrant visas to otherwise eligible US visa applicants who apply with a passport from an unrestricted country, even if they hold dual nationality from one of the 7 restricted countries.